 How does an electric fireplace flame work?

-A flame is a beautiful but tricky thing.
+A flame is a beautiful but complex thing.
 It is a plasma, neither solid, liquid, nor gas.
-It mesmerizes with a collection of colors.
-A set of non-replicable movements dance away.
-With most of the electric fireplace flames out in the world, it is immediately apparent that this is not real flame, or it is real and looks like a blue gas jet and not a wood-burning flame.
-Lights may hit some phantom cloth as it dances, and the ambiance is simply wrong.
-Knowing the right flame to fit your needs helps you choose the best flame for your fireplace.
+It mesmerizes with a collection of colors and non-replicable movements dancing away.
+With most of the electric fireplace flames in the industry, it is immediately apparent that this is not real flame, or it is real and looks like a blue gas jet and not at all like a wood-burning flame.
+Lights may hit some phantom screen as it dances, and the ambiance is simply wrong.
+Knowing the right type of flame to fit your needs helps you choose the best flame for your fireplace.

 How do different fireplaces make different flames?